Learnable latent embeddings for joint behavioral and neural analysis: Results

 \subsection{Robust and decodable latent embeddings}

-\justify We first demonstrate that CEBRA significantly outperforms tSNE, UMAP, and pi-VAE (the latter was shown to outperform PCA, LFADS, demixed-PCA, and pfDS~\cite{zhou2020learning}) at reconstructing ground truth synthetic data (one-way ANOVA, F(3, 396)=935.54, p<\num{0.00001}; Fig.~\ref{fig:CEBRAvsAll}b).
+\justify We first demonstrate that CEBRA significantly outperforms tSNE, UMAP, and pi-VAE (the latter was shown to outperform PCA, LFADS, demixed-PCA, and pfDS~\cite{zhou2020learning}) at reconstructing ground truth synthetic data (one-way ANOVA, F(3, 396)=278.31, p=3.95e-97; Fig.~\ref{fig:CEBRAvsAll}b, Extended Data Fig.~\ref{fig:CEBRAintroData}a, b).

-We then turned to a hippocampus dataset that was used to benchmark neural embedding algorithms~\cite{grosmark2016diversity, zhou2020learning} (Extended Data Fig.~\ref{fig:CEBRAintroData}, Suppl.
+We then turned to a hippocampus dataset that was used to benchmark neural embedding algorithms~\cite{grosmark2016diversity, zhou2020learning} (Extended Data Fig.~\ref{fig:CEBRAintroData}c, Suppl.
 Note 1).
-To note, we first significantly improved pi-VAE by adding a CNN and used this for further benchmarking (Extended Data Fig.~\ref{fig:CEBRAvsAllSUPPLpiVAE}).
+To note, we first significantly improved pi-VAE by adding a CNN thereby allowing this model to leverage multiple time steps, and used this for further benchmarking (Extended Data Fig.~\ref{fig:CEBRAintroData}d-e).
 To test our methods, we first consider the correlation of the resulting embedding space across subjects (does it produce similar latent spaces?), and the correlation across repeated runs of the algorithm (how consistent are the results?).
 We found that \cebra \space significantly outperformed other algorithms at producing consistent embeddings, and it produced visually informative embeddings (Fig.~\ref{fig:CEBRAvsAll}c-e, Extended Data Figs.~\ref{fig:CEBRAvsAlltemp}, ~\ref{fig:CEBRAvsAllSUPPL}; for each embedding a single point represents the neural population activity over a specified time bin).

-When using \cebra-Behavior the correlation of the resulting embedding space across subjects is significantly higher compared to conv-pi-VAE with, or without test-time labels (one way ANOVA F=28, p=\num{3.4e-15}, Table~\ref{tab:consistency}; Fig.~\ref{fig:CEBRAvsAll}d)---note, \cebra \space does not require test time labels.
+When using \cebra-Behavior the correlation of the resulting embedding space across subjects is significantly higher compared to conv-pi-VAE with, or without test-time labels (one-way ANOVA F(5, 67)=28, p=\num{3.4e-15}, Table~\ref{tab:consistency}; Fig.~\ref{fig:CEBRAvsAll}d, e)---note, \cebra \space does not require test-time labels.
 Qualitatively, it can be appreciated that both \cebra-Behavior and -Time have similar output embeddings, while the latents from conv-pi-VAE with label priors or without labels are not consistent: namely, conv-pi-VAE without label priors results in a more entangled latent, suggesting that the label prior strongly shapes the output embedding structure of conv-pi-VAE.
-We also considered correlations across repeated runs of the algorithm and found higher consistency and lower variability with CEBRA (Extended Data Fig.~\ref{fig:CEBRAvsAllSUPPL}).
+We also considered correlations across repeated runs of the algorithm and found higher consistency and lower variability with CEBRA (Fig.~\ref{fig:CEBRAvsAll}b, Extended Data Fig.~\ref{fig:CEBRAvsAllSUPPLrats}).